 Lindale is a very small town located in the state of Georgia.
 With a population of 4,283 people and just one neighborhood, Lindale is the 169th largest community in Georgia.

-Telecommuters are a relatively large percentage of the workforce: 7.25% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Lindale telecommute to their jobs.
+Overall, about 8.30% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Lindale does not have a public transit system used by locals to get to and from work.

-The citizens of Lindale are slightly less educated than the national average of 21.84% for the average city or town: 14.57% of adults in Lindale have a bachelor's degree or advanced degree
+The percentage of adults in Lindale with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.86% of adults in Lindale have a bachelor's degree or advanced degree.

-The per capita income in Lindale in 2022 was $23,116, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $92,464 for a family of four.
+The per capita income in Lindale in 2022 was $27,518, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $110,072 for a family of four.
 However, Lindale contains both very wealthy and poor people as well.
-Lindale also has one of the higher rates of people living in poverty in the nation, with 30.30% of its population below the federal poverty line.

 The most common language spoken in Lindale is English.
 Other important languages spoken here include Spanish and Langs. of India.